-After 30 days, the longer you wait to submit an account for collection efforts, the less likely it is your collection partner will recover the balance.
+The longer you wait to submit an account for collection efforts, the less likely it is your collection partner will recover the balance.
 Some offices take a more aggressive approach and submit right at the 30-day mark.
 Others submit after 120 days, giving the consumer plenty of time to make payment arrangements before sending them along to a third-party accounts receivable agency.

-Our research on millions of accounts shows that past-due accounts are worth just 87% of their original value after just 90 days past due.
-After 120 days, they’re worth only 33% of their original value—a whopping 67% loss in potential recoveries.
+You don’t want to wait six months to a year before sending an account to collections.
+The longer you wait, the more difficult it is for a collection agency to recover your past-due accounts.
+This means that the value of each account is decreasing all the time.
+Our research on millions of debts shows that past-due accounts are worth just 87% of their original value after just 90 days past due.
+After 120 days, they’re worth only 33% of their initial value—a whopping 67% loss in potential recoveries.

 Most importantly, as emphasized above, it’s essential that you pick a timeframe and stick with it, implementing it into your financial policy and statements.
-If your statements or past-due letters state that delinquent accounts will be sent to collection after 60 days of nonpayment, adhere to that policy in every situation.
+If your statements or past-due letters state that delinquent accounts will be sent to a collection agency after 90 days of nonpayment, adhere to that policy in every situation.
 Making a commitment to a collection process and schedule will help you reinforce office policies and make the most of every dollar.